efeelize/eng/kaiyan/work/new_job/self_improvement.md

 > 2)so a comfort zone isn't always a place, it can be a place, but a lot of times it's just like your habits in what you're used to doing, so yeah he needs to get out of his comfort zone, but he's not quite sure how to do that.

-# 5.flaws [n.缺点]
+# 5.flaws [n.缺点]  & drag you down [phr.拖累]
-> your flaws are your weaknesses or it could also be like a personality problem maybe you were too impatient, or maybe you're not good at comforting others.
+> 1)your flaws are your weaknesses or it could also be like a personality problem maybe you were too impatient, or maybe you're not good at comforting others.

+> 2)so to drag means to pull, so you can imagine that you are trying to get better you're trying to climb this mountain, but someone keeps pulling you down.

 # 6.self-aware [adj.有自知之明的] & self-improvement [n.自我提升] & on your own time [phr.在自己的空闲时间]
 > 1)so when you are self-aware you are aware of your flaws and your strengths, you're also aware of your actions and how your words affect others.So like aware here just kind of means you know what's going on, you can be aware of problems that have nothing to do with you, but being self-aware is kind of being real with yourself.
 So if you're self-aware, you're probably really real with yourself and you know what's going on in your life and how you act.